Weak toroidalization over non-closed fields: Proof.

 \subsubsection{Using Stein factorization}

 The rational map $X_\eta \das \bP^{n-1}_\eta$ gives a rational map $X\das \bP^{n-1}_B$, defined over $k$.
 Let us replace $X$ with the normalization of the closure of the graph of this map, so we may assume we have a morphism $X\to \bP^{n-1}_B$, with $X$ normal.
 The generic fibre of this morphism is smooth (it is the same as the generic fibre of $\tilde{X}_\eta\to \bP^{n-1}_\eta$).
 Let $X\stackrel{g}{\rar}P\rar\bP^{n-1}_B$ be the Stein factorization, where $g:X\rar P$ is a projective morphism of relative dimension $1$ with geometrically connected fibers, and the second morphism is finite (see \cite{EGA-III}, 4.3.1 and 4.3.4).
 Then the generic fibre of $g$ is geometrically irreducible.
+Since $X$ is normal, also $P$ is normal.

 We are now ready to apply the semistable reduction theorem to the morphism $g$.